Nonyice/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is for shell redirecions
+This is for shell redirecion, hello world.